-Despite the progress made, HIV remains one of the largest global health threats of our time.
-We won’t stop until we have helped to make HIV history.
+Despite progress made, HIV remains one of the largest global health threats of our time.
+We won’t stop until we have helped to Make HIV History.

 Science has transformed HIV from a serious, fatal illness to a manageable, chronic condition.
 Yet many people living with HIV are still not virally suppressed.
 Many lack access to the treatment and resources needed for the best health outcomes.
 The stigma of HIV also plays a major role in the continuation of this crisis, affecting diagnosis, care and the emotional well-being of those living with the disease.
 Access to available treatments will help those affected with HIV to live their best lives, alongside education and empowerment.